-Macmillan Cancer Support and the Ramblers Society now manage the national Walking for Health initiative giving people the opportunity to take part in short, free and local health walks in communities across England.
-The partnership demonstrates an ambition to help people (including those affected by cancer) discover the joys and health benefits of walking.
+The Ramblers Society manage the national Walking for Health initiative at a national level, giving people the opportunity to take part in short, free and local health walks in communities across England.